This article has links to products and services we love, which we may make commission from.

 For example, do you get a full tank and return it full?

-You can drive around the island in a day with lots of stops for photos, snacks and meals.
+You can drive around the island in a day with many stops for photos, snacks and meals.

-If you think you will arrive back in the south after the car rental office is closed, ask what the out-of-hours options are.
+If you think you will return to the south after the car rental office is closed, ask what the out-of-hours options are.

 You might also find our road trip packing list useful.